AutonoBot-Lab/BestMan_Pybullet/README.md

 ### Anaconda

-You should install Anaconda or minconda on linux system and then perform the following steps：
+First install `Anaconda` or `minconda` on linux system and then perform the following steps：

 ```
 cd Install